ledatelescope/bifrost/docs/source/Getting-started-guide.rst

 If you are ready to work with a GPU, you will want to get the newest `CUDA toolkit <https://developer.nvidia.com/cuda-downloads>`__.
 Follow the operating system-specific instructions to install.
+Be sure to install a kernel driver that works with the version of toolkit that you are using since version mismatches can lead to runtime errors.

-Note the table below indicating what CUDA versions have been tested with Bifrost and confirmed to be working.
+The table below indicates which CUDA toolkit and kernel driver versions Bifrost has been tested against.

 .. csv-table::
    :header: "OS","Linux Kernel","Driver Version","GPU","Toolkit","Status"